dylanfoster/galen/README.md

-Automated Layout Testing with Galen Framework
+<strong><p style="font-size:24px;">Automated Layout Testing with Galen Framework</p></strong>

 In an effort to reduce time on repeated testing, we are experimenting with automation on some of the elements that do not (or rarely) change.
 This includes Global Nav, Global Footer and Product Nav.
 We'll also be including basic checks for promos and other additions that are easy to judge in regard to layout.

-In order to use the galen framework there is some setup involved.
-All of these files are included here for easier install, just open terminal and cd to your Documents folder.
+<strong>Linux/Unix based install</strong>

+Open terminal create a /test folder in your home drive and cd there
+	mkdir test
+	cd test

+You should be in /Users/[username]/test

 Run command:

     git init
     git clone https://interactive-git.apple.com/interactive-qa-fe/AppleLayoutTesting
+    cd AppleLayoutTesting
-    git tag (this will show you the latest version) git check -b (whatever the latest tag is)
+    git tag (this will show you the latest version) git checkout -b (whatever the latest tag is)

 You should now have the latest version of AppleLayoutTesting

+To install galen and chromedriver open terminal and cd to AppleLayoutTesting

+run command:

+	chmod +x install.sh
+	./install.sh

+This will add the files to their correct location for you.

+To start and register the selenium grid run start.sh and register.sh in separate windows.
+You should be able to do this by simply typing start.sh and register.sh respectively.

+As a shortcut I've added scripts to run the test for you.
+To run a particular test (iOS.test for example)

+1. Open terminal and cd to it's location (~/test/AppleLayoutTesting/iOS)
+2. Run command:
+		./iOS.sh

+or for General Nav
+		./gNav.sh

+This will run the test automatically and generate the reports in the "reports" folder within that project folder (/iOS/reports")

-If you would like to install the necessary files your self the steps to follow are listed below.
+<strong><p style=font-size: 20px;">If you would like to install the necessary files yourself the steps to follow are listed below.</p></strong>

 Things you need: